Knishmas/Obsidian-Notes/Go/Let's Go/Chapter 6 Middleware.md

 ```
 - Anonymizes the function
 - Shorter and most common pattern.
+*Note:  Functions are not considered types they are function types and therefore can't implement an interface.
+An `http.Handler` is expected to be a type that has a `ServeHTTP` method, not a function itself.
+But if we wrap the func with `http.Handler `  it satisfies the `http.Handler` interface.*
 - **Positioning middleware**
 	- *The position of your middleware is important and will effect the behavior of your application.*
 	- **myMiddleware → servemux → application handler**